hitfeelee/rtm3d/README.md

 # rtm3d
 Perform 3D object detection base on anchor-free. rtm3d on main branch , smoke on smoke branch.
 There are many changes both rtm3d and smoke, and main keypoint heatmap in smoke base on rtm3d.
 Train smoke also base on rtm3d.
-But multi gpu training in smoke exits bug now.
+And now multi gpu training in this branch has supported.

 ## Quick Start